 - Comprehensive job costing and payroll capabilities with detailed audit trails.
 Sage allows allocation of labor, equipment, and subcontractor costs by phase and activity.
 Payroll is built for construction and includes certified payroll and union support.

-- Pre-built templates geared toward construction and real estate financial workflows include industry-standard reports, such as job cost summaries, retainage logs, and AIA billing forms.
+- Pre-built templates geared toward construction and real estate financial workflows include industry-standard reports, such as job cost summaries, retainage logs, and AIA-style billing forms.

 - Well-established reputation for financial accuracy and compliance.
 Its track record makes it a reliable choice for firms needing precise cost control.